 To fix noisy data:

 - In a Graph view, ALT+drag to select it.

-- At the bottom of the Marker Editing panel, expand the Filter section, and select whether the filtering will apply to Ranges, as in the above example, or to Selected Keys.
+- At the bottom of the Marker Editing panel, expand the Filter section, and select whether filtering applies to Ranges, as above, or to Selected Keys.

 - If you're not sure how much filtering to apply to your data, keep the default settings (Cut Off: 0.3 and Threshold: 15) and click Apply.
-You can reapply this as many times as required, enabling you to stop at the level that is most appropriate.
+You can reapply this as many times as required.

 Use the Labeling panel

 You can fix labeling issues using the tools in the Labeling panel.
 The following steps introduce the main components of the labeling panel.
 To go straight to examples of how to use it to fix labeling issues, see Fix common labeling issues.